What You Need To Know

 Changes to Alberta’s Auto Insurance System – Frequently Asked Questions

-Alberta’s government recently made changes to Alberta’s auto insurance system.
+In 2020, Alberta’s government made changes to the auto insurance system.
 These changes were made to address issues that were negatively impacting auto insurance for Alberta’s 3 million drivers.

 We’ve assembled some common questions and answers Albertans may have about how these changes are beneficial for drivers.